-Ben Jonson: Volpone or The Alchemist:
+Ben Jonson: Volponeor The Alchemist:

-Pope: Ode on Solitude, Summer, Sound and Sense, The Dying Christian to his Soul; and Robert Burns: A Red Red Rose, A Fond Kiss, A Winter Night, My Heart's in the Highlands
+Pope: Ode on Solitude, Summer, Sound and Sense, and Robert Burns: A Red Red Rose, A Fond Kiss, A Winter Night

 Dryden: All for Love Or Congreve: The Old Bachelor

 - 1. A History of English Literature: Traversing the Centuries Chowdhury & Goswami, Orient Blackswan - 2.
 Lycidas John Milton (Eds.
 Paul & Thomas), Orient Blackswan - 3.
 The Norton Anthology of English Literature, Vol. B: The Sixteenth Century & The Early Seventeenth Century - 4.
 The Norton Anthology of English Literature: The Restoration and the Eighteenth Century